The Agent Factory Thesis

 The Industrialized Stack

-- The Factory: The production engine that transforms intent into outcomes.
+- The Production Engine: Transforms intent into outcomes.
 Described in detail below.

-The Factory is the core of the thesis—the production engine that sits between what someone wants and what they get.
+The production engine is the core of the thesis — the system that sits between what someone wants and what they get.
 It is not a single piece of software.
-It is an architecture: a set of principles for building systems where agents are manufactured, composed, and deployed the way an industrial plant manufactures goods.
+It is an architecture: a set of principles for building systems where AI Workers are manufactured, composed, and deployed the way an industrial plant manufactures goods.

 A traditional factory takes raw materials, runs them through a series of specialized stations, and produces finished products.
-The Agent Factory does the same thing—but the raw material is intent, the stations are agents, and the finished product is a verified outcome.
+The Agent Factory does the same thing — but the raw material is intent, the stations are AI Workers, and the finished product is a verified outcome.

-Three mechanisms power the factory: specs define the work, skills package how it gets done, and feedback loops ensure it improves—with MCP as the universal protocol that connects every agent to every tool.
+Three mechanisms power the production engine: specs define the work, skills package how it gets done, and feedback loops ensure it improves — with MCP as the universal protocol that connects every AI Worker to every tool.

 Agents as Economic Actors